dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.11 - A count-down.js file for timer video projects ](/2022/12/23/threejs-examples-count-down/)

 I wanted to make a basic tool for creating one or more timer videos.
+A timer video is a kind of video in which a count down starts with the start of a video from a given number, down to zero.
+When zero is reached that will be either the end of the video, or a little additional content that is an alarm of some kind.
+This javaScript module helps me with the process of quickly creating and updating a nested collection of objects that are created from source objects that are use to display a current time string or count value.
+This count value can be a number of seconds from a given start point down to zero, however I am also using it for other tasks such as having a frame counter in a scene for example.

 ### [ 2.12 - Create Path tool](/2022/10/28/threejs-examples-create-path-tool/)